localgovdrupal/localgov_step_by_step/README.md

 - To reorder the Step by step pages, edit the related Step by step homepage and drag the Step by step pages.

 ## Configuration update
-Use the Features module to *reimport* Drupal configurations carried by this
+Use the [Features](https://www.drupal.org/project/features) module to *reimport* Drupal configurations carried by this
 module:
 ```
 $ drush features:import gull_step_by_step
 ```

+## Limitations
+Unlike the gov.uk Step by step prototype, we do not provide pages for substeps.

+## Known bugs
+If you *change* the Step by step homepage of a Step by step page, the old homepage will still refer to the Step by step page.
+This breaks the Step by step navigation.
+In such scenarios, manually remove the reference to the Step by step page from the old Step by step homepage.
+A fix has been planned.